SL-1: Design and operations

 Trainees in the Army Reactor Training Program included members of the Army, called cadre, who were the primary plant operators.
 Many maritime civilians also trained along with a few Air Force and Navy personnel.
 While plant operation was generally done by the cadre in two-man crews, development of the reactor was supervised directly by CEI staff.
 CEI decided to perform development work on the reactor as recent as the latter half of 1960 in which the reactor was to be operated at 4.7 MW_{thermal} for a "PL-1 condenser test".
-As the reactor core aged and boron neutron poison strips corroded and flaked off, CEI calculated that about 18% of the boron in the core had been lost.
-On November 11, 1960, CEI installed cadmium sheets (also a poison) "to several tee slot positions to increase reactor shutdown margin".
+As the reactor core aged and boron neutron absorber strips corroded and flaked off, CEI calculated that about 18% of the boron in the core had been lost.
+On November 11, 1960, CEI installed cadmium sheets (also a neutron absorber) "to several tee slot positions to increase reactor shutdown margin".

 The ALPR before the accident.
 The large cylindrical building holds the nuclear reactor embedded in gravel at the bottom, the main operating area or operating floor in the middle, and the condenser fan room near the top.
 Miscellaneous support and administration buildings surround it.

-Most of the plant equipment was in a cylindrical steel reactor building known as ARA-602.
+Most of the plant equipment was in a cylindrical steel reactor building known as ARA-603 and SL-1 603.
 It was 38.5 ft in diameter with an overall height of 48 ft, and was made of plate steel, most of which had a thickness of 1/4 in.
-Access to the building was provided by an ordinary door through an enclosed exterior stairwell from ARA-603, the Support Facilities Building.
+Access to the building was provided by an ordinary door through an enclosed exterior stairwell from ARA-602, the Support Facilities Building.
 An emergency exit door led to an exterior stairwell to the ground level.
 The reactor building was not a pressure-type containment shell as would have been used for reactors located in populated areas.
 Nevertheless, the building was able to contain most of the radioactive particles released by the eventual explosion.